fmalmeida/bacannot/README.md

           docker pull fmalmeida/bacannot:server (For the shiny parser) docker pull fmalmeida/mpgap (Only necessary if using raw reads as input)

-> Nextflow can also automatically handle images download on the fly when executed.
+🔥 Nextflow can also automatically handle images download on the fly when executed.

+❗ If the download of `fmalmeida/bacannot:v2.3` image keeps hanging due to its size, download `fmalmeida/bacannot:main_tools` first.
+This is the core of versioned tag and it will on its download afterwards.

 2. Install Nextflow (version 20.07 or higher):